survos-sites/foothills-forum/README.md

 In the case of an event, the photos are sent in batch X hours after then event.

-@todo: use ngrok to debug google
+@todo: use ngrok or pinggy or localtunnel to debug google